 In recent years, the once-unfashionable English second city of Birmingham has undergone a dramatic transformation thanks to a TV show about an olde worlde street gang notorious for their high cheek-bones and weaponised hats.

-Fans of the hit drama series No products found. (affectionately known as ‘Peakies’, although they prefer the term ‘Peakans’) have been visiting the city in huge numbers, often crossing entire continents dressed as their favourite characters from the show or as Birmingham landmarks.
+Fans of the hit drama series Peaky Blinders (affectionately known as ‘Peakies’, although they prefer the term ‘Peakans’) have been visiting the city in huge numbers, often crossing entire continents dressed as their favourite characters from the show or as Birmingham landmarks.
 To meet this demand, the city now has literally millions of Peaky Blinder-themed pubs, nightclubs and soft play centres, while the so-called ‘Peaky Dividend’ generated by this surge in international tourism has helped finance major regeneration projects including the HS2 rail link and a multi-billion pound restoration of the Digbeth coastline.

 Prime Minister Boris Johnson has now urged other parts of the country to “Make Britain Great Britain Again” by copying Birmingham’s Peaky-strategy.
 “I want to see our great nation get its mojo back,” claims Johnson.
 “This can be done quickly and easily by scouring local history books for more boxset-ready, Netflix-friendly regional sociopaths.”